fabaff/fsl-test-bench/docs/machines/containers.rst

 - DHCP range: 10.10.1.50 - 10.10.1.60

-To access the container network you need to add a static route the this network. libvirt acts as virtual router on your Fedora Security Lab Test Bench and the hosts on the physical network do not know that there is a subnet. ::
+To access the container network you need to add a static route the this network. libvirt acts as virtual router on your FSL Test Bench and the hosts on the physical network do not know that there is a subnet. ::

     $ sudo route add -net 10.10.1.0 netmask 255.255.255.0 gw [IP address of your FSL Test Bench] dev [Interface]